ArtifactDB/SewerRat/README.md

 ```

 This also works for properties of JSON objects that are nested in other objects.
-Here, the name of the field is defined by concatenating all property names with an intervening period, e.g.:
+Here, the property field is defined by concatenating all property names with an intervening period, e.g.:

 ```
 publication.author.first_name: Aaron
 ```

 Note that this scoping-by-field does not extend to the `AND`, `OR` and `NOT` keywords,
-e.g., `title:foo OR bar` will not limit the search for `bar` to the `title` field.
+e.g., `title:foo OR bar` will not limit the search for `bar` to the `title` property.

 If a `*` or `?` wildcard is present in a search term, pattern matching will be performed to the metadata-derived tokens.
 This only applies to the search clause immediately containing the term, e.g., `foo*` and `bar` will be used for pattern matching but `whee` and `stuff` will not.